Andrei Rublev (film)

 Due to the film's themes, including artistic freedom, religion, political ambiguity, and autodidacticism, it was not released domestically in the Soviet Union under the doctrine of state atheism until years after it was completed, except for a single 1966 screening in Moscow.
 A version of the film was shown at the 1969 Cannes Film Festival, where it won the FIPRESCI prize.
 In 1971, a censored version of the film was released in the Soviet Union.
 The film was further cut for commercial reasons upon its U.S. release through Columbia Pictures in 1973.
 As a result, several versions of the film exist.

-Although issues with censorship obscured and truncated the film for many years following its release, the film was soon recognized by many western critics and film directors as a highly original and accomplished work.
+Although issues with censorship obscured and truncated the film for many years following its release, the film was soon recognised by many western critics and film directors as a highly original and accomplished work.
 Even more since being restored to its original version, Andrei Rublev has come to be regarded as one of the greatest films of all time, and has often been ranked highly in both the Sight & Sound critics' and directors' polls.

 Plot

 Andrei Rublev has a prologue and an epilogue only loosely related to the main film.
 The main film is divided into eight episodes dealing, directly or symbolically, with transitional moments in the life of the great icon painter.
-The background is 15th-century Russia, a turbulent period characterized by fighting between rival princes and the Tatar invasions.
+The background is 15th-century Russia, a turbulent period characterised by fighting between rival princes and the Mongol invasions.